Dev-Atsushi/Dice-Simulator/README.md

-# 🌊 | Simulador de Dado
+# 🌊 | Dice Simulator
-Simula um dado real ⭐️
+Simulates real dice ⭐️

-・Projetado em VS Code
+・Designed in VS Code

-# 🐦 | Dúvidas ou contato?
+# 🐦 | Questions or contact?
-- Fale pelo discord com Atsushi❞#5239
+- Speak for discord with Atsushi❞#5239